younginnovations/nepal-locallevel-map/readme.md

-The new clean geojson data is created by combining geojson-data from [mofald](http://103.69.124.141/) and [localboundries.oknp.org](http://localboundries.oknp.org/) as there were certain municipalites missing in one source while present in another.
+The new clean geojson data is created by combining geojson-data from [mofald](http://103.69.124.141/) and [localboundries.oknp.org](http://localboundries.oknp.org/) as there were certain municipalites missing in one source while present in another and vice-versa.
+Each geojson feature contains the following properties.
-Each geojson feature contains the following properties. `wards` is count of wards in that particular municipality.
+`wards` is count of wards in that particular municipality.

 ``` json
 {